The Pando Tree

 Drought, Ice Age, War, Treaties and Diaspora

-From 1889 until 1954, Paiute bands exercised independence over their affairs until the passage of the Public Law 762.
+From 1889 until 1954, the Paiute people exercised independence over their affairs until the passage of the Public Law 762.
 A law that effectively ended Federal accountability to treaties.
-The rule’s writer, Senator Arthur V. Watkins, personally worked to disband Utah Paiute communities and succeeded.
-In 1970, his policies were reversed but it took until 1991 for the Paiute to begin to recover, ratifying a constitution that gave each band a vote with sole authority of its home lands.
-Today, the local Koosharem Band and all Paiute maintain rights through the 1889 treaty.
+The rule’s writer, Senator Arthur V. Watkins, personally worked to disband Utah Paiute communities in and around Pando.
+In 1970, his policies were reversed by the Nixon administration, but it took until 1991 for the Paiute to begin to recover, ratifying a constitution that gave each band a vote with sole authority of its ancestral home lands.
+Today, the local Koosharem Band maintain rights through the 1889 treaty.

 robert holt map of indigenous utah